Open Enrollment through April 15, 2018

 Community Based Therapy

-Generalization of skills from the the therapeutic or academic setting to real life interactions is often an unmet area of intervention for individuals with communication difficulties.
+Generalization of skills from the therapeutic or academic setting to real life interactions is often an unmet area of intervention for individuals with communication difficulties.
 Community based therapy will provide an opportunity for the individual to practice learned skills in the environment for which their use is intended.
 This is achieved while continuing to receive needed support from a trained professional.
 These therapy sessions are tailored towards the individual's needs and desires to communicate outside a structured teaching environment.
 Sessions may include interacting at a grocery store, restaurant, library or recreational activity.

 Social Language Therapy